pescap/fair-sciml/README.md

 ## **Features**

-- Modular PDE Simulators:
+### Modular PDE Simulators:
-  - Abstract BaseSimulator for reusable logic.
-  - Poisson and Biharmonic equation simulators.
+  - **BaseSimulator**: Provides a framework for reusable simulation logic, including metadata collection and HDF5 data handling.
+  - **Poisson Simulator**: Solves the Poisson equation with parameterized source strength and Neumann boundary conditions.
+  - **Biharmonic Simulator**: Solves the Biharmonic equation using a Discontinuous Galerkin method with parameterized coefficients.
+  - **Input Fields**: Supports the use of `field_input_f` (and others if applicable) for parameterized simulations.

+### Neural Operator Training:
+- **DeepONet**: Trains dual-architecture branch and trunk networks to learn mappings from field inputs and spatial coordinates to PDE solutions.
+- **Fourier Neural Operator (FNO)**: Leverages spectral convolutions for efficient PDE solution approximation.
+Supports multi-field inputs and adaptive discretizations.

+### FAIR Principles:
-  - Simulation results saved in HDF5 format with metadata.
+  - **Data Formats**: Simulation results are stored in HDF5 format with hierarchical organization, metadata, and FAIR compliance.

-- DeepONet Model Training:

-  - Train Deep Operator Networks (DeepONet) using PDE simulations.
-  - Preprocessing pipelines with branch and trunk networks.

-- Support for Local and Cloud Data:

-  - Load simulation data from local HDF5 files or Hugging Face datasets.
+  - **Findable and Reusable Data**: Datasets can be accessed from local files or cloud platforms (e.g., Hugging Face).
+  - **Interoperable Code**: Modular design allows for easy extensions to new PDEs, machine learning models, and data workflows.

 ---